metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_service_scrape_v1beta1_manifest.md

 Optional:

-- `password` (Attributes) The secret in the service scrape namespace that contains the passwordfor authentication.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth--password))
+- `password` (Attributes) The secret in the service scrape namespace that contains the password for authentication.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth--password))
 - `password_file` (String) PasswordFile defines path to password file at disk
-- `username` (Attributes) The secret in the service scrape namespace that contains the usernamefor authentication.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth--username))
+- `username` (Attributes) The secret in the service scrape namespace that contains the username for authentication.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--endpoints--basic_auth--username))

 <a id="nestedatt--spec--endpoints--basic_auth--password"></a>
 ### Nested Schema for `spec.endpoints.basic_auth.password`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined